 Beneficiaries of temporary protection are entitled to access reception facilities managed by the CRM for as long as they enjoy such protection.
-The CRM is the main State authority in charge of accommodating refugees, asylum seekers, persons seeking temporary protection and beneficiaries of temporary protection.
+The CRM is the main State authority in charge of accommodating refugees, asylum seekers, persons seeking temporary protection and beneficiaries of temporary protection.96

 The AC in Vranje has been specifically designated to host beneficiaries of temporary protection.
 On 3 January 2023, a total of 83 beneficiaries of temporary protection resided in the AC Vranje, which has a maximum capacity of 150 beds.
 On 31 December 2023, the number of Ukrainians nationals accommodated in AC Vranje was 46.
+On 31 December 2024, 61 beneficiaries of temporary protection were accommodated at AC Vranje.97

 The Serbian asylum system does not recognise any specific reception schemes designated for refugees from Ukraine, which are then hosted in the 19 asylum and reception centres.
 AC Vranje was designated for Ukrainian refugees from the onset of armed conflict in February 2022.
 Apart from the data that 1,482 Ukrainian refugees in Serbia opted for temporary protection until 31 December 2023 and that temporary protection was extended for 746 people, there is no accurate data as to how many of them remained in Serbia.
+The same conclusion can be drawn for 2024.
 It can be safely said that the AC in Vranje covers the needs of those refugees who cannot afford private accommodation.
 The remaining beneficiaries live in private accommodations at their own cost.
-There were no instances in which beneficiaries of temporary protection were denied access to reception facilities.
+There were no instances in which beneficiaries of temporary protection were denied access to reception facilities.98

 In May 2017, the Reception Centre in Vranje (220 places) opened in a motel at the entrance of the town.
 The conditions in Vranje may be described as satisfactory bearing in mind their provisional nature, but realistic capacity which would guarantee human dignity and longer stay is several dozen less.
 In June 2021, this facility became an asylum centre, accommodating Ukrainian families (28 persons in total) at the end of March 2022, and 40 persons in mid-April.
 The living conditions in the AC Vranje are of the highest standards and this facility was completely refurbished and equipped with new furniture for Ukrainian refugees.
 In January 2023, the AC in Vranje accommodated 83 refugees from Ukraine.
 They are provided with food, healthcare, clothes and occasional cash cards.
 There were no reported incidents or challenges related to access to State reception facilities nor there were reports on inappropriate housing.
+As already outlined, on 31 December 2024, a total of 61 refugees from Ukraine were accommodated in AC Vranje.99